trustcrypto/documentation-theme-jekyll/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: This is the official OnlyKey documenation site.
+summary: This is the official OnlyKey documentation site.
 Select from the topics shown below or from the left sidebar.
 ---

 ## Get Started With OnlyKey